-On May 11, 2016, the Company announced that, effective May 5, 2016, Josh Kornberg is no longer the Chief Executive Officer and President.
 The following describes Mr. Kornberg's relevant agreements as Chief Executive Officer and President.

 Base Salary.
 Our employment agreement, dated March 14, 2013, with Joshua Kornberg, President, Chief Executive Officer and Interim Chairman of the Board, provided that his initial annual base salary would be \$250,000 and that his base salary for subsequent years is to be determined by the Board.
-Effective in March 2014 Mr. Komberg's annualized base salary was increased to \$275,000.
-We offered this amount as part of a package of compensation to ensure that we retain Mr. Komberg in his current capacity with our Company.
-The compensation package for Mr. Komberg was designed to provide annual cash compensation, combined with the equity compensation described below, sufficient to induce him to remain with the Company and continue to incentivize him to create revenue growth and stockholder value.
+Effective in March 2014 Mr. Kornberg's annualized base salary was increased to \$275,000.
+We offered this amount as part of a package of compensation to ensure that we retain Mr. Kornberg in his current capacity with our Company.
+The compensation package for Mr. Kornberg was designed to provide annual cash compensation, combined with the equity compensation described below, sufficient to induce him to remain with the Company and continue to incentivize him to create revenue growth and stockholder value.

 Incentive Compensation.
-In connection with his employment during the Term, Mr. Komberg shall be eligible to receive cash and/or equity incentive compensation as determined by the Board and/or the Compensation Committee from time to time, including, without limitation, the incentive compensation described below:
+In connection with his employment during the Term, Mr. Kornberg shall be eligible to receive cash and/or equity incentive compensation as determined by the Board and/or the Compensation Committee from time to time, including, without limitation, the incentive compensation described below:

 Annual Bonus.
 Mr. Komberg shall be eligible to receive with respect to each calendar year ending during the Term of the Executive's employment with the Company a bonus payment subject to the terms of this Section (the "Annual Bonus").
 The amount of the Annual Bonus shall be determined based on the attainment of reasonable Company and/or individual performance metrics established and revised annually by the Compensation Committee and/or Board in consultation with Mr. Komberg, which shall be set at or about the beginning of the given year to which the metrics relate.
 Mr. Komberg's target Annual Bonus shall be 150% of his Base Salary (the "Target Annual Bonus"); provided, however, that the actual amount of the Annual Bonus for each calendar year shall be determined by the Compensation Committee and/or the Board based on relative level of achievement of the applicable metrics and which may be in an amount greater or less than the Target Annual Bonus but shall not be less than 50% of the Target Annual Bonus (the "Minimum Bonus").
 The Annual Bonus shall be payable in a single lump sum in cash between January 1 and March 15 of the year following the calendar year to which such Annual Bonus relates.
-Except as otherwise provided in this Agreement, to earn and be entitled to payment of an Annual Bonus in respect of a given calendar year, Mr. Komberg must be employed by the Company on the last day (i.e., December 31st) of the calendar year to which the bonus relates.
-Notwithstanding the foregoing, Mr. Komberg (or his estate, if applicable) shall receive a pro-rata portion of the Target Annual Bonus (calculated as if all applicable performance metrics had been attained at 100% and based on the portion of the calendar year during which the Executive was employed) (the "Pro-Rata Bonus") for the calendar year during which the Executive's employment terminates due to: (i) termination by the Company without Cause (as defined below); (iii) termination by the Executive's death or Disability (as defined below).
+Except as otherwise provided in the Employment Agreement, to earn and be entitled to payment of an Annual Bonus (raled as if all given calendar year, Mr. Komberg must be employed by the Company on the last day (i.e., December 31st) of the calendar year to which the bonus relates.
+Notwithstanding the foregoing, Mr. Komberg (or his estate, if applicable) shall receive a pro-rata portion of the Target Annual Bonus (calculated as if all applicable performance metrics had been attained at 100% and based on the portion of the calendar year during which the Executive is employment terminates due to: (i) termination by the Company without Cause (as defined below); (ii) termination by the Executive for Good Reason (as defined below); or (iii) termination due to the Executive's death or Disability (as defined below).